rgeraldporter/avitext-spec/README.md

 >Another Blue Jay was found, the author forgot it was already on the list.
 No worries though, this should just be added to the count for this species.

 ---
-`MALL 1d "found lying on ice"`
->A deceased Mallard was found.

----
 `PIWA x "new nesting cavity found"`
 >A new Pileated Woodpecker nesting cavity was found, but no Pileated Woodpeckers were directly observed.